AlexandrSchiwe/AlexandrSchiwe/README.md

 Combining the knowledge gained from YouTube tutorials and the intensive training of the bootcamp, I now possess a comprehensive skill set and a deep appreciation for clean, efficient code.
 I continue to embrace lifelong learning, staying up-to-date with emerging technologies and industry trends.

 My journey from self-taught beginnings to attending a coding bootcamp has fueled my ambition to contribute to impactful projects and be part of a dynamic development team.
-I am excited to leverage my skills and passion for clean code to create engaging user experiences and drive innovation in the world of frontend development.
+I am excited to leverage my skills and passion to create engaging user experiences.

 <!--
 **AlexandrSchiwe/AlexandrSchiwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.